-PVDOMICS is a study looking at different ways in which PH patients, those at increased risk for PH, and healthy controls are both similar and different.
-The study seeks to find currently unknown similarities and differences, including those that span multiple currently defined WHO groups of PH, which could add to our understanding of diagnosis and treatment of the disease.
-To find these similarities and differences, the study will analyze genetics, metabolites, proteins.
+PVDOMICS is a study looking at different ways in which pulmonary hypertension (PH) patients, those at increased risk for PH and healthy controls are both similar and different.
+The study seeks to find currently unknown similarities and differences, including those that span multiple currently defined WHO groups of PH, that could add to our understanding of diagnosis and treatment of the disease.
+To find these similarities and differences, the study will analyze genetics, metabolites and proteins.

 For many years, genetic mutations in the “bone morphogenetic protein receptor type II” (BMPR2) have been linked to an increased risk in developing WHO Group 1 PH (PAH, pulmonary arterial hypertension).
-Additional genetic mutations are being identified both in PAH and other forms of PH (including ALK1, CAV1, EIF2AK4, ENG, KCNK3, and SMAD9).
-By performing genetic analyses on these 1,500 individuals, which will be kept without reference to the subjects’ identities, PVDOMICS hopes to discover new genetic mutations that could eventually aid in the in the diagnosis, risk prognostication, and treatment of the disease.
+Additional genetic mutations are being identified both in PAH and other forms of PH (including ALK1, CAV1, EIF2AK4, ENG, KCNK3 and SMAD9).
+By performing genetic analyses on these more than 1,000 individuals, who will be kept without reference to the subjects’ identities, PVDOMICS hopes to discover new genetic mutations that could eventually aid in the in the diagnosis, risk prognostication and treatment of the disease.

 We believe that changes to your genetic code (or the exact “letters” contained in your DNA) are not the only component that contributes to heritable changes in PH.
 There are differences in items connected to your DNA (called “epigenetic modifications”) that can make the gene more or less likely to be seen by the body, and thus “expressed.”
 In addition to looking at the genetic code, PVDOMICS will look at these epigenetic modifications to see whether differences correlate with how the disease progresses in different types of PH.